Rivalz-ai/ADCS-docs/MultipleInputV4.md

 # II.
 Initial Request.

-An Initial Request is like pressing the "Start" button for the ADCS system.
+An Initial Request is like pressing the "Start" button for the whole pipeline of an adaptor.
 It should have these properties:

 ```json
 {